steqeq/0000/docs/how-to/fine-tuning-llms/kernel-fusion-using-ck.md

 ### INT8 model inference and performance

-The implementation architecture of running SmoothQuant models on MI300X GPUs is illustrated in figure 6, where (a) shows the decoder layer composition components of the target model, (b) shows the major implementation class for the decoder layer components, and (c) denotes the underlying GPU kernels implemented by CK instance.
+The implementation architecture of running SmoothQuant models on MI300X GPUs is illustrated in Figure 6, where (a) shows the decoder layer composition components of the target model, (b) shows the major implementation class for the decoder layer components, and \(c\) denotes the underlying GPU kernels implemented by CK instance.

 <!--
 ================